kreimanlab/TuringTest/README.md

 -Task 6: ```attention_prediction_task```

 Go to each of these folders and unzip ```MturkExps.zip```.
-Each of these AMT folders has two experiments: one is to collect responses from human agents for Turing dataset curation; the other is to collect responses from human judges in the actual Turing tests.
+Each of these AMT folders has two experiments: one is to collect responses from human agents for Turing dataset curation; the other is to collect responses from human judges in the actual Turing-like tests.

 The instructions for setting up these AMT experiments are the same as instructed in ***Human Psychophysics Experiments on Amazon Mechanical Turk*** from this github respository [HERE](https://github.com/kreimanlab/Put-In-Context/blob/master/README.md).